Opendigitalradio/qt-drmplus/README.md

 # Known bugs:
 - Demodulating QAM-16 is not implemented
-- Decoding only AAC format (witn SBR and PS).
+- Decoding only AAC format (with SBR/PS)

-Dependencies:
+- Command-line frontend supports only file (or stdin) input

+Dependencies for libdrmplus:
 - fftw3
 - faad2 (drm enabled)

+Dependencies for Qt-DRM+:
+- Qt-5.9
+- librtlsdr
+- libsamplerate

-# To compile library do:
+# To compile library and command-line fromtend, do next steps:
 ```
 ./autogen.sh
 ./configure